Topological Graph Neural Networks: Experiments

 For this illustrative example, we integrate \method with a GCN.
 We find that \method performs well even \emph{without} any GCN layers---thus providing another empirical example of improved expressivity.
 Moreover, we observe that standard GCNs require at least four layers~(for \data{Cycles}) or more~(for \data{Necklaces}) to approach the performance of \method.
-WL[$1$], by contrast, fails to classify \data{Cycles} and still exhibits a performance gap to the GCN for \data{Necklaces}, thus showcasing the benefits of having access to a learnable node representation. \autoref{sec:Synthetic data sets extended} provides an extended analysis with more configurations; we find that \begin{inparaenum}[(i)] \item both cycles and connected components are crucial for reaching high predictive performance, and \item the static variant is performing slightly better than the standard GCN, but \emph{significantly worse} than \method, due to its very limited access to topological information. \end{inparaenum} A simple static filtration~(based on node degrees), which we denote by PH, only works for the \data{Cycles} data set~(this is a consequence of the simpler structure of that data set, which can distinguished by Betti number information already), whereas the more complex structure of the \data{Necklaces} data necessitates learning a task-based filtration.
+WL[$1$], by contrast, fails to classify \data{Cycles} and still exhibits a performance gap to the GCN for \data{Necklaces}, thus showcasing the benefits of having access to a learnable node representation.
+It also underscores the observations in \autoref{sec:Expressive Power}: the higher expressive power of WL[$1$] as compared to a standard GCN does not necessarily translate to higher predictive performance. \autoref{sec:Synthetic data sets extended} provides an extended analysis with more configurations; we find that \begin{inparaenum}[(i)] \item both cycles and connected components are crucial for reaching high predictive performance, and \item the static variant is performing slightly better than the standard GCN, but \emph{significantly worse} than \method, due to its very limited access to topological information. \end{inparaenum} A simple static filtration~(based on node degrees), which we denote by PH, only works for the \data{Cycles} data set~(this is a consequence of the simpler structure of that data set, which can distinguished by Betti number information already), whereas the more complex structure of the \data{Necklaces} data necessitates learning a task-based filtration.